Helping Children Problem-Solve

-As we wrap up a fun month of tissue paper collage in the studio, I'm reminded of an experience I had with J and B (brothers), couple of young guests, when we did tissue collages last November.
-The materials on the tables were: colored tissue papers, oil pastels, liquid starch, glue brushes, and scissors.
-Each guest also received two different size pieces of watercolor paper.
+The materials on this particular day included colored tissue papers, oil pastels, liquid starch, glue brushes, and scissors.
+Each guest to the Art Studio also received two different size pieces of watercolor paper.
 Maybe you remember my post On Limitations explaining why we offer only certain materials or limit quantities for a given project?

 I think it was B who first requested some tape.
-My repsponse was to ask him, "What is it you're trying to do?"
-Whenever someone in the studio asks for a material that's not being offered this question is usually my reply.
-I've found that it's a great way to find out whether they need my help in solving a problem or if they need a material for another purpose, like a temporary eyeglasses fix.
+My response was to ask him, "What is it you're trying to do?"
+Whenever someone in the studio asks for a material that's not being offered this question is usually how we reply.
+We've found that it's a great way to find out whether they need my help in solving a problem or if they need a material for another purpose, like a temporary eyeglasses fix.
 It also is a great opportunity for young learners to practice using language to describe something visual and/or action-based.

-Later, when his brother J wanted to try it too, I asked B to explain to his brother how to use tissue paper like tape.
+Later, when his brother J wanted to try the solution too, I asked B to explain to his brother how to use tissue paper like tape.
 Whenever possible, I try to get children to help each other problem solve.
-There's another level of learning added to an art-making experience when the creator verbally shares his/her process or idea.
+There's another level of learning added to an art-making experience when the creator verbally shares their process or idea.
 Peers can be great teachers, at any age!

 Sometimes, children come up with artistic solutions and test them only to discover they don't work.
-Those are great moments of learning too!
-In those moments its important that I'm there to make non-judgmental observations about their work and, if appropriate, their emotions. (i.e." I see that your paper isn't sticking in place.
-Is that making you frustrated?") and encourage them to risk another solution.
+Those are valuable moments for learning too!
+In those times its important that I make non-judgmental observations about their work and, if appropriate, their emotions. (i.e." I see that your paper isn't sticking in place.
+Is that making you frustrated?") and encourage them to risk trying another solution.
 In those moments I learn too.
 Reciprocal learning is what making art with children is all about!